corian-jal/corian-jal/README.md

 - Hello!
 My name is Coriander and I am currently a third year CS student at university.
 - I am taking the next step in my CS education by working on my own projects!
 - The languages I have the most experience with are C and C++ but I am looking to expand by language library with other useful languages.
-- My goals, at least in the short term, are to work on projects that will improve my quality of life and move from CLI to more user-friendly interfaces.
+- My goals, at least in the short term, are to work on projects that interest me and move from CLI to more user-friendly interfaces.
+- Once I configure the testing for the personal project I am currently working on, I hope to make its further development public.
 - Feel free to reach out if you have an advice or promising projects!
 Thank you c: